SantaClaas/claas.dev/eleventy/posts/validation.md

   - This gives you keyboard navigation for free and users can submit with their enter key.
 And keyboard navigation is usually associated with accessibility too!
   - If you need a reset button there is a [reset button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button#type) but this might annoy users.

 - Congratulations, you got HTML code that you can even use without JavaScript.
-This makes your code more portable should you decide to ever move to a different architecture.
-Even though I think portability is a bad argument.
-(Looking at you ORMs abstracting SQL an abstraction over database access and the argument that you can switch databases easier).
+This makes your code more portable should you decide to ever move to a different architecture or web framework.
+Even though I think portability is a weak argument.
+Comparable to ORMs advertising portability for their abstraction over SQL because you will definitively switch databases.
 But what this definitively gives you is [progressive enhancement](https://www.w3.org/wiki/Graceful_degradation_versus_progressive_enhancement) and it respects the [rule of least power](https://www.w3.org/2001/tag/doc/leastPower.html)
 - Now you can add a submit event handler and add the preventDefault.

 ## Controlled vs uncontrolled inputs